 These days, as technology advances, voice search is quickly becoming a normal way to run a local search.
-Mobile phones, especially, are now making use of specialized software that can recognize a wide range of phrases in different languages.
+Mobile phones, especially, are now making use of specialised software that can recognise a wide range of phrases in different languages.
 If you want your website to rank high on a local search page you need to combine organic results, local intent, and other parameters with the ability to run a voice search.

 Local Search Is Mobile Search

 Local results that perform poorly on mobile devices will be of no use to you at all.
 Once Google identifies a slow-performing site, it will immediately be dropped on local search rankings.
 Make the best of your local SEO and high rank on local search pages by making sure that you have a website that performs optimally when called upon.
 All it takes is a few tweaks and cleaning up broken links to have your webpage performing at its best.

 Implement a Dedicated Strategy